zhaohanxiong/OxfordCVM/src/README.md

   - Change password:
     - In terminal type ```passwd```
     - Enter your current and new password
+  - Make sure you are using bash as your default terminal language:
+    - If you cannot perform any shortcuts in the terminal, then you are probably using shell
+    - Run the command below and restart your SSH session to fix this issue
+    - ```chsh -s /bin/bash```

 ### Code Base
 - Download code base (you should see a new folder in your directory